 - Keep your battery at least 60% as a safety precaution.
 You don’t want your battery to be drained during the device boot up.

 - Install a root explorer on your device to edit system files.
-You can install ES File Explorer from below:
+You can install File Explorer Root Browser from below:

 - Next thing you’ll need is the Samsung Phone info app which will tell you the current CSC you have on your device.

 - Open the Samsung Phone info app and take a look at the CSC information of your device.
 It’ll be something like the below screenshot: